 Judge Marcia Krieger agreed with an adjacent landowner and SLVEC lawsuit challenge of the Rio Ox-bow Land Exchange claiming that it was not in the public interest.
 This decision protected some of the few remaining public access points in the Upper Rio Grande.
 The case has also brought precedence regarding public/private land trades in Colorado to require an Environmental Impact Statement (EIS).

 SLVEC and Colorado Wild challenged the Forest Service Environmental Impact Statement decision that granted access to "Village at Wolf Creek".
-In 2008, Supreme Court Justice Kane agreed with these claims, including that the Forest Service had narrowed the scope of the EIS.
-A variation of "Village at Wolf Creek" that includes a new land exchange scenario has been approved by the Forest Service.
+In 2008, Supreme Court Justice Kane agreed with our claims, including that the Forest Service had narrowed the scope of the EIS.
+A variation of "Village at Wolf Creek" that includes a new land exchange scenario was approved by the Forest Service.
 SLVEC and the Friends of Wolf Creek (FWC) filed a law suit to contest the Forest Service's decision.
-An agreement has been reached so that there will be no development until the suit is settled.
+An agreement was reached and there will be no development until this suit is settled.

 SLVEC galvanized citizen input on oil and gas leasing offered on the Rio Grande National Forest and BLM lands.
 Leasing on these 144,000 acres was deferred indefinitely because of citizen input and Internal Board of Land Appeals case law.

 SLVEC worked with the public, provided comment, and monitored activity on BLM Solar Energy Zones (SEZ's) on 22,000 acres of land within the San Luis Valley.